lamdu/lamdu/doc/CodeJamReadMe.md

 ## Meta (CodeJamReadMe.md)

-When sharing Lamdu code via the "fancy export" option (which is intended to share code with people who don't necessarilly have Lamdu installed), this README file is included in the .zip to explain in short what is Lamdu and what's inside the .zip.
+When sharing Lamdu code via the "fancy export" option (which is intended to share code with people who don't necessarilly have Lamdu installed), this README file is included in the .zip to explain in short what Lamdu is and what's inside the .zip.
-(except for this paragraph which is not included in the export's README)
+(except for everything prior to the line that contains exactly '== ExportFromHere ==').

+== ExportFromHere ==
 ## Lamdu export bundle

 This bundle is an export of a Lamdu program.